3D models are ubiquitous in many fields:

 }

 Normals are not always provided (files without normals, procedural meshes, real-time deformations).
-It is then necessary to compute them from the geometry.
+It is then necessary to calculate from geometry.

-The standard method consists of computing the unweighted average of the normals of the neighboring triangles for each vertex:
+The standard method consists in computing the unweighted average of the normals of the neighboring triangles of each vertex :

 \[ n_i = \frac{\sum_{t \in \mathcal{N}_i} n_t}{\left\| \sum_{t \in \mathcal{N}_i} n_t \right\|} \] This process is illustrated below.